-Japan counts down to ‘Moon Sniper’ landing on lunar surface
+Japan’s ‘Moon Sniper’ makes historic lunar landing

 However, JAXA has faced multiple setbacks, including a launch failure in March of the new flagship rocket H3 that was meant to match cost-competitiveness against commercial rocket providers like SpaceX.

-In August, India’s Chandrayaan-3 made an historic touchdown on the moon’s south pole, a major technological feat given the rough terrain, highlighting the country’s rise as a major player in space.

 JAXA has emphasised that its high-precision technology will become a powerful tool in future exploration of hilly moon poles, seen as a potential source of oxygen, fuel and water.
-Japan also plans a joint unmanned lunar polar exploration with India in 2025.
+It also plans a joint unmanned lunar polar exploration with India in 2025.

-The Japanese agency has twice landed on small asteroids, but a moon landing is much more difficult due to its gravity, as seen in a number of recent failures.

-Last year, a probe belonging to Japanese startup ispace Inc crashed onto the moon’s surface, and Russia’s Luna 25 followed suit.

 Star Wars-like probe on board